 An LTD is most commonly incorporated for private and commercial ventures.
 It is limited by shares and has the liability of the members limited by its own Constitution.
 This type of company does not include an objectives clause.
 This way, it can trade in any legal business that the shareholders deem fit.

 A small or medium company will need to file shorter audited accounts with not as much information with the Companies Registration Office.
-An annual return also needs to be field each year even if the company never traded.
+An annual return also needs to be filed each year even if the company never traded.